 Mr. Markum holds a Bachelor of Arts degree in Biblical Studies.
 He is an ordained pastor.
-His wife, Shannon, is a long-time girls Bible teacher.
+His wife, Shannon, is a long-time SVC High School teacher.
 The Markums have three children, all of whom are SVC Warriors (two alumni and one current student).

 At SVC, we affectionately call our Preschool “The Second Happiest Place on Earth.”
 Tammy Huebner has the joy of leading this wonderful part of our ministry.
 “I am passionate about my work at SVC because of my love for children – how they think, how they learn, how they express themselves,” said Mrs. Huebner.
 “I know how much the little ones matter to Jesus and I understand the responsibility of those who influence them.”